Westminster Campaign's Report on Oesophageal Cancer and Barrett's Oesophagus

 Adjournment Debate 23 February 2015

-We are absolutely delighted that Mike Weatherley MP has secured the opportunity for an adjournment debate in Parliament on Monday 23 February 2015.
-This is excellent news and we very much look forward to this debate, which will bring attention to the important public health issues involved.
+We were absolutely delighted that the late Mike Weatherley MP secured the opportunity for an adjournment debate in Parliament on Monday 23 February 2015.